CS-Emmental/documentation/source/administration/deployment.rst

 Do the same for the front:

     .. literalinclude:: ../files/front.yaml
-      :language: yaml

 Now you can add an Ingress to expose the web server on the
 network:

     .. literalinclude:: ../files/ingress.yaml
-      :language: yaml

-To deploy a mongo database, add the next ressources:
+To deploy a mongo database, add the next ressources, do not forget to customize the sotrage size and location on disk:

     .. literalinclude:: ../files/mongo.yaml

-      :language: yaml
+.. warning:: Using local storage will not work on multi-node clusters.